rahulgopinath/rahulgopinath.github.io/index.md

 Finally, we were able to [conclusively prove](/publications/#gopinath2017the) the _coupling effect_ theoretically, as well as quantify its impact empirically (ICST 2017).
-The *couopling effect* is one of the corner stones of *mutation analysis*, and our research provided the much needed clarification on the relation between simple faults that mutants represent and higher order faults that are common in real world programs.
+The *coupling effect* is one of the corner stones of *mutation analysis*, and our research provided the much needed clarification on the relation between simple faults that mutants represent and higher order faults that are common in real world programs.